Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 ### Team members

 * Leader: Walter Strametz, full-stack developer, founder element36.io: Worked on roughly a dozen blockchain projects in Switzerland - among them the digital identity project for the City of Zug, Swiss OTC Blockchain - the predecessor of the blockchain based swiss digital exchange (sdx.ch), ethereum smart contracts (ERC20 stablecoin and compliance contracts), and large parts of the element36 backend, especially access to banking system.
-* Dastanbek Samatov: Polkadot Developer, worked on [Subsemly](https://github.com/LimeChain/subsembly) - a framework used for designing and implementing Substrate runtimes from scratch.
+* Dastanbek Samatov: Mintbase Developer, worked on [Subsemly](https://github.com/LimeChain/subsembly) - a framework used for designing and implementing Substrate runtimes from scratch.
 Subsembly utilises Substrate Core to build runtimes in a non-native language of Substrate.
 Check out the substrate runtime [here](https://github.com/LimeChain/as-substrate-runtime).
 * Vladimir Nicolic, Full Stack Developer: Javascript Senior, worked on decentral identity, large parts of the element36 modules and the Dapp for the exchange and compliance-administration.
 * Ivan Baresic, Frontend and javascript full-stack developer: CI/CD, javascript-backend components, React-frontends and Dapp development.